justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Learning-Engineering-Career-AGI.md

 ## Hardware Development

-- Design hardware like chips that are like the struction and function of the human brain's neurons and synapses
+- Design hardware like chips that are like the structure and function of the human brain's neurons and synapses

 ### How to learn